buildsi/build-abi-containers/README.md

 #### 6. Understand how the tester bases are built automatically

-In each of [deploy-containers.yaml](.github/workflows/deploy-containers.yaml) and [build-containers.yaml](.github/workflows/build-containers.yaml) we discover a list of testers by way of listing subfolders in the [testers](testers) directory.
+In [build-deploy.yaml](.github/workflows/build-deploy.yaml) we discover a list of testers by way of looking for changed files in the [testers](testers) directory.
-Then, for each changed file (according to git history), we trigger a new build.
+Then, for each changed file, we trigger a new build.
 Versions for one or more of these builds are derived from the `versions` text file we created earlier.
 And that's it!
-When a file is changed in one of these folders, it will be built with CI via `build-containers.yaml` and then deployed on merge to master with `deploy-containers.yaml`
+When a file is changed in one of these folders, it will be built during the pull request process, and deployed on merge to main.

-**Note: You should always merge only one clean commit into master, so take care to rebase in PRs and write good messages!**

 These are the bases we add packages on top of, and then run tests.